Right to File Consumer Complaints in UAE

 • Mediation: The DED first attempts to mediate between you and the business.
 Most complaints are resolved at this stage.

 • Escalation: If mediation fails, you can escalate your case to the courts.
-Small claims courts handle disputes up to AED 500,000 with simplified procedures.
+Dubai's Small Claims Tribunal handles disputes up to AED 500,000 with simplified procedures — no lawyer required.

 • Compensation: You can claim compensation for financial losses, product replacement, and in some cases, moral damages.